Algae in the Highland Lakes

 Help minimize growth and spread of harmful algae

 Once harmful algae appears, there are few options besides letting it run its natural course.
-Chemical treatment methods such as algaecides are not recommended during a bloom or proliferation and can contribute to low dissolved oxygen levels and poor water quality, potentially making the harmful algae grow even more.
+Chemical treatment methods such as algaecides approved by the U.S. Environmental Protection Agency and Texas Department of Agriculture are not recommended during a bloom or proliferation and can contribute to a temporary reduction in water quality in the form of low dissolved oxygen levels and the release of algal toxins from dying algal cells.

 - Pick up and properly dispose of pet waste.